dart-lang/language/working/1426-extension-types/feature-specification-views.md

-"exiting" the view type (allowing for violations of the discipline associated with `V`), and the fact that the cast must be written explicitly helps developers maintaining the discipline as intended, rather than dropping out of it by accident, silently.
+"exiting" the view type (allowing for violations of the discipline associated with `V`), and the fact that the cast must be written explicitly helps developers maintaining the discipline as intended, rather than dropping out of the view type by accident, silently.

 ```dart
 view ListSize<X> on List<X> {